mukherjeesoham/WaveToy-MPI/README.md

 # WaveToy-MPI
-A WaveToy simulation using MPI
+A WaveToy simulation using MPI.